DenisPeskoff/FedNLP/README.md

 # FedNLP

-Code and Data for **GPT Deciphering Fedspeak: Quantifying Dissent Among Hawks and Doves**, a proceedings of EMNLP paper.
+Code and Data for **GPT Deciphering Fedspeak: Quantifying Dissent Among Hawks and Doves**, a paper published at Findings of EMNLP 2023.

 ## Setup